JavierSegoviaCordoba/kopy/README.md

 There is no reflection or mutability, your class will have some new functions and properties added, as it will extend under the hood the `Kopyable` interface.

-The number is limited to 9 independently of the number of properties your data class has:
+The number is limited to 7 independently of the number of properties your data class has:

 - `copy` function
 - `invoke` function
 - `_initKopyable` function
 - `_atomic` property
-- `getKopyableReference` function
-- `setKopyableReference` function
 - `set` function
 - `update` function
 - `updateEach` function